1MohamedHamdy/printf/README.md

 - Printf Function Brief: Understanding the printf function's behavior.
 - Flowcharts :  flowcharts provide another way of approaching and/or understanding a workflow.
-- Technical Writing :  is an invaluable skill and an excellent way to articulate and share your knowledge.
-It’s not enough to just be able to code; being able to explain the concepts behind the code proves deeper understanding as well as the ability to communicate with others.

 ## Getting Started